大学院

 授業の方法

 In this course, students will learn a short history and outline of agricultural sciences, and the overview of the term of sustainability.
 Students will also learn examples of production technology, from traditional to cutting-edge.
 New knowledge is effectively learned by quiz and report.
 The lecture topics are reflected on as linked with students standpoints as much as possible, and ideas of students will become clearer by presentation, question-and-answer session, and group work.
 Stakeholder analysis, role-plays, thought experiments, and video discussions are also used to advance learning.
-Lecture materials will be distributed through UTOL..
+Lecture materials will be distributed through UTOL.

 成績評価方法

-(1)Achievement of the goals ① to ⑯ is evaluated by quiz or assignments.
+(1)Achievement of the goals ① to ⑯ is evaluated by quiz and assignments.
 Evaluation of the assignments is based on rubrics (contents will be explained later).
-A perfect score of 300. ②, ④, ⑤, ⑯ 10 points, ①, ③, ⑦, ⑧, ⑩~⑮ 20 points, ⑥, ⑨ 30 points (2) Attendance less than 3/4 is not allowed ➀ To be able to list 10 or more examples of agriculture with references to students' experiences showing the diversity of agriculture and to group them with appropriate reasons (A; 20); ② To be able to explain the historical development of agricultural sciences (Q; 10); ③ To be able to explain sustainability, sustainable development, and SDGs with references to world situations from 1980's (A; 20); ④ To be able to explain the outline of the systems of agricultural sciences in Japan (Q; 10); ⑤ To be able to explain the relationship between social justice and sustainability (A; 10); ⑥ To be able to evaluate and analyze traditional techniques such as irrigation development and participatory cultivar selection from the perspective of sustainability and stakeholders and propose the improvement plans (30); ⑦ To be able to explain the overriding influences of conflicts on agricultural sustainability, interrelationship between agricultural and military technologies, and possible path from conflict, to reconciliation and peace-building (A; 20); ⑧ To be able to explain futurology and eschatology and apply them to envision the future of agriculture (A; 20); ⑨ To be able to evaluate and analyze biotechnology and smart agriculture as cutting-edge technologies from the perspective of sustainability (A; 30); ⑩ To be able to explain the ethics of agriculture (A; 20), ⑪ To be able to express and generally characterize agriculture that has a special feeling for students (A; 20); ⑫ To be able to explain what sustainability means to students' lives (A; 20); ⑬ To be able to explain the relationship between students' world view and their vision for the future of agriculture (A; 20); ⑭ To be able to list new findings in agriculture, sustainability, technologies after attending this course (A; 20); ⑮ To be able to state how students themselves were inspired by the ethics of agriculture (A; 20); ⑯ To be able to criticize and ask questions about other students' ideas (10).
+A perfect score of 300. ②, ④, ⑤, ⑯ 10 points, ①, ③, ⑦, ⑧, ⑩~⑮ 20 points, ⑥, ⑨ 30 points (2) Attendance less than 3/4 is not allowed ➀ To be able to list 10 or more examples of agriculture with references to students' experiences showing the diversity of agriculture and to group them with appropriate reasons (A; 20); ② To be able to explain the historical development of agricultural sciences (Q; 10); ③ To be able to explain sustainability, sustainable development, and SDGs with references to world situations from 1980's (A; 20); ④ To be able to explain the outline of the systems of agricultural sciences (Q; 10); ⑤ To be able to explain the relationship between social justice and sustainability (A; 10); ⑥ To be able to evaluate and analyze traditional techniques such as irrigation development and participatory cultivar selection from the perspective of sustainability and stakeholders and propose the improvement plans (30); ⑦ To be able to explain the overriding influences of conflicts on agricultural sustainability, interrelationship between agricultural and military technologies, and possible path from conflict, to reconciliation and peace-building (A; 20); ⑧ To be able to explain futurology and eschatology and apply them to envision the future of agriculture (A; 20); ⑨ To be able to evaluate and analyze biotechnology and smart agriculture as cutting-edge technologies from the perspective of sustainability (A; 30); ⑩ To be able to explain the ethics of agriculture (A; 20), ⑪ To be able to express and generally characterize agriculture that has a special feeling for students (A; 20); ⑫ To be able to explain what sustainability means to students' lives (A; 20); ⑬ To be able to explain the relationship between students' world view and their vision for the future of agriculture (A; 20); ⑭ To be able to list new findings in agriculture, sustainability, technologies after attending this course (A; 20); ⑮ To be able to state how students themselves were inspired by the ethics of agriculture (A; 20); ⑯ To be able to criticize and ask questions about other students' ideas (10).

 教科書